filefilego/filefilego/README.md

 1. If `node_x` is an honest node, then all honest nodes agree on the value x.
 2. In any case, all honest nodes agree on the same value y.

-Proof of Transfer solves exactly these problems.
-It is designed so that honest nodes within the network can verify and agree that `node_2` has successfully transferred `data_x` to `node_1`.
-In order to achieve this consensus mechanism, we introduce a set of verifiers which are responsible to challenge the participating nodes.
-A simple and straightforward approach would be to send the required data to a verifier and then forward it to the destination node.
-However, this approach introduces bandwidth and storage bottlenecks on the verifiers which in turn decreases the throughput of the overall network.
-The solution must have minimal bandwidth and storage/memory requirements.
+The Proof of Transfer mechanism addresses the aforementioned issues by enabling honest nodes in the network to verify and reach consensus on the successful transfer of `data_x` from `node_2` to `node_1`.
+This is accomplished through the use of verifiers, which are responsible for challenging participating nodes.
+While a straightforward approach would involve sending the required data to a verifier and then forwarding it to the destination node, this method can lead to bandwidth and storage bottlenecks, thereby reducing the overall network throughput.
+Therefore, the Proof of Transfer solution has been designed to minimize the bandwidth and storage/memory requirements associated with this process.

 ```
               ┌───────────┐